 Successful applicants are admitted as undifferentiated research students in the first instance and would subsequently apply to their School for registration for the PhD.
 The normal overall period of study for the PhD is three years full-time, although you may submit your thesis after two years of full-time registration.
 The corresponding period for the MPhil is normally two years full-time.

 You are strongly advised to attend the orientation programme for new international students, prior to the start of your course.
 This is designed to help you familiarise yourself with the University and Belfast before you start your course and to let you meet other students and staff.
-Full details of the programme will be available online from June 2015.
+Full details of the programme will be available online from June/July 2016.

-The enclosed leaflet ‘Studying at Queen’s: Visas and the Points Based System’ and guidance notes highlight the changes in the UK Visas and Immigration procedures, together with general information about applying for a visa.
+The leaflet ‘Studying at Queen’s: Visas and the Points Based System’ gives details of the UK Visas and Immigration procedures, together with general information about applying for a visa.
 It is important that you read the information carefully and note any action that is required on your part.

 When you apply for a Tier 4 visa you must include a Confirmation of Acceptance Studies (CAS) number.
-The University will assign your CAS number through the UK Border Agency’s system.
+The University will assign your CAS number through the UK Visas and Immigration online system.
 The CAS number will be included in a letter called a CAS statement which will also have important information that you need for your visa application.
 You will only be sent a CAS statement if you have firmly accepted an unconditional offer of a place and provided details of your passport number and place of birth.

 INTO Queen’s offers a wide range of English Language and pre-sessional courses designed specifically for international students.
 Applicants who have been made an offer conditional on English Language and who achieve the required level of performance in an INTO English Language programme offered at Queen’s do not need to take/retake the IELTS or TOEFL test.